elain-b/Photozou_all_download_by_APIREST/README.md

-# Photozou_all_download_by_APIREST
-Photozou all download by APIREST.
+# Photozou all download by APIREST

-# Physics_Sim_Py

-The id is a script that accesses the Photozou API and downloads all the photos in your account by dividing them into folders by album.
+"Photozou all download by APIREST” is a script that accesses the Photozou API and downloads all the photos in your account by dividing them into folders by album.

 # DEMO